Junior Fellowship Programme

 - Three recent letters of recommendation (not older than a year at the time of the deadline for applications) giving an overview of your academic and/or professional achievements.

 - You can upload these letters at the time of application if you have them to hand.
 You will also be provided with a link as soon as you have submitted your application to forward to your referees to upload their letters confidentially.
 Please note this must be done before the closing date.

-Please make sure you have all the documents needed to hand as you start your application, as once it is submitted, you will not be able to upload any documents or edit your application further.
+Please make sure you have all the documents needed to hand as you start your application, as once it is submitted, you will not be able to upload any documents (except recommendations letters) or edit your application further.